NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Fosterkin.md

 abilities_mid:
   - name: ""
   - name: "Comforting Aura"
     desc: " (aura,emotion,mental,occult) 30 feet.
 Allies in the fosterkin's aura feel soothing comfort.
 At the beginning of their turns, they reduce their frightened condition by 1 (in addition to reducing it normally at the end of their turns).
-Additionally, if they have the Fleeing condition from a fear effect, they can choose to take no actions and stay in place, rather than running away, whichever they prefer."
+Additionally, if they have the [[undefined]] condition from a fear effect, they can choose to take no actions and stay in place, rather than running away, whichever they prefer."

 attacks:
   - name: ""